DaemonSmith/oracle-arm-llm/README.md

 ### Oracle Cloud Specific Notes

-I use Tailscale, but you have to open ports and set up security on your server if you want to use it over the internet.
+If using a VPN solution like Tailscale, you still need to configure firewall rules.
+For external access without a VPN, open the necessary ports:

 **Networking:**
 ```bash